What is Top-Down Budgeting?

 - Senior managers are not involved in the day-to-day operations of the company, and they may not have realistic expectations of the expenses related to each department.
 Therefore, lower-level managers may find it difficult to implement the budget because they are unaware of how the top management arrived at the set targets.
 Also, the budget may be inaccurate since the targets for revenues and costs may be overstated or understated.

-Unlike in top-down budgeting, bottom-up budgeting starts at the department level and moves up to the top management.
+Unlike top-down budgeting, bottom-up budgeting starts at the department level and moves up to the top management.
 The departmental heads/managers prepare their budget based on present information and past experiences and present it to the senior management for approval.
 They take into account margin pressures and market conditions to make the budget more realistic and attainable.
-The budget presented to the top management contains an explanation of each item indicated in the budget.
+The budget presented to top management contains an explanation of each item indicated in the budget.

+Thank you for reading CFI’s explanation of top-down budgeting.
 CFI is a global provider of financial analyst training and career advancement for finance professionals, including the Financial Modeling & Valuation Analyst (FMVA)™ certification program.
 To learn more and expand your career, explore the additional relevant resources below.